SSDP Organizational Objectives

 Strengthening the Network

-- We will support 4,500 students for sensible drug policy in 50 US states and 32 countries.
+- We will support 4,500 students and young people for sensible drug policy in at least 34 countries, including 50 US states and 2 US administrative districts, who collaborate, communicate, share resources with, and coach each other.

-- We will continue to develop and grow the SSDP Alumni Association program, more strongly connecting students to Alumni members through the mentorship program, keeping Alumni engaged as advocates, and developing Alumni as philanthropists.
-Membership will grow to more than 260 members.
+- The SSDP Alumni Association program will engage 260 Alumni members by connecting active members to Alumni members through the mentorship program, keeping Alumni engaged as advocates, and developing Alumni as philanthropists.

-- We will provide meaningful, region-specific resources and support to our international chapter network and seek out opportunities to empower international SSDP chapters within the SSDP network.
+- We will provide meaningful, region-specific resources and support to our global network and seek out opportunities to elevate international SSDP members.

-- We — staff and members — will collaborate with allies from across the political spectrum and non-drug policy reform groups to spread our message of reform.
+- We — staff and members — will actively seek out opportunities for collaboration with allies from across the political spectrum including policy reform groups and nontraditional allies, campus-based and otherwise, to expand our impact and link our work to intersectional movements for justice, health, and human rights.

 - We will actively engage our stakeholders through regular, meaningful, and carefully curated contact.